wuurrd/python-yr/README.md

 python-yr
 =================
-Library for the norwegian wheather service yr.no in python
+Library for the norwegian wheather service yr.no in python.
+Pull requests are very welcomed! :-)

 ### Usage
 ```python